RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 - Gym environment for running a molecular simulation subject to stochastic death events
 - Creates and trains a PyTorch neural network with replay memory
 - Runs the analytically computed optimal controller for this simulation
-- Trains a lookup table on the gym environment for arbitrary training data (allowing for delayed controllers that use histories)
+- Trains a lookup table on the environment for arbitrary training data (allowing for delayed controllers that use histories)
 - Visualizations for training results

 Folders contain examples of using this code to analyze questions related to controlling the variability of singular molecules.